orocommerce/documentation/user_guide/marketing_web_catalog/edit_content_tree/category_node.rst

 Add a Category (Web Catalog Content)
 """"""""""""""""""""""""""""""""""""

-Category node is a direct link to the product category with the list of products in OroCommerce Store Front.
+Category node is a direct link to the product category with the list of products in OroCommerce Storefront.

-To add a category node to the menu on the OroCommerce Store Front:
+To add a category node to the menu on the OroCommerce Storefront:

 #.
 Select the **Add Category** in the Content Variants list.